What is Zendesk AI? A complete 2026 overview

 -

 Intelligent Triage: This is the brain working behind the scenes to automatically sort and send incoming tickets where they need to go.
-It reads a message, figures out the customer’s intent, language, and even their mood (are they happy or about to explode?), and then routes the ticket to the right person or department.
+It reads a message, figures out the customer’s intent, language, and sentiment, and then routes the ticket to the right person or department.

 -